RDJ00/tr-inc/progress.md

 - Refined project card description text color to use a softer navy tone instead of default black
 - Temporarily removed Sanity CMS related files to fix build issues
 - Deployed latest changes to Vercel with improved UI and color theme
+- Updated the card colors in the "Let's Make A Change" section to use light tan backgrounds with navy text for better contrast and readability
+- Improved card visibility in the "Let's Make A Change" section by using white backgrounds with stronger shadows and subtle inner content styling
+- Updated team member information: Replaced Yvonne Shirley with Paulica Rolle as Account Manager
+- Updated team member information: Replaced Trudy McBean with Audie Gammon as Business Owner and Donor/Fund Raiser
+- Updated team member information: Replaced Lincoln Grant with Tameka Morris
+- Fixed Tameka Morris's image path to correctly point to taneka-morris.png
+- Updated team member information: Replaced Elizabeth Howard with Richard Stephenson

 ## Next Steps
 - Define project requirements